 Now select Tools/New Macro Wizard...
 Type Counter in the Macro Name field, select From File, press the folder icon.
-In the dialog select Files of type "SystemC executable" and search for the previously copied systemc_model.dll.
+In the dialog select Files of type "SystemC executable" and search for the previously copied systemc\model.dll.

-Insert the new macro to previously place of the previously deleted macro.
+Insert the new macro to the place of the previously deleted macro.
 Run Transient.
 The result is the following.